 3.9 stars | Moderate pricing

-Membership types are broken down into 4 different memberships: one person, two-person family, three or more person family, widowed or divorced with children.
+With Samaritan Ministries, membership types are broken down into four different categories: one person, two-person family, three or more-person family, widowed or divorced with children.

 Some downsides are the cost of routine visits that cannot be shared and several restrictions on pre-existing conditions.
-Samaritan also requires you to attend a Christian church regularly and even have your church leader sign off on it, which may be upsetting at times.
+Samaritan also requires you to attend a Christian church regularly and even have your church leader sign off on it every year, which may be inconvenient at times.

-Most complaints regard the lack of information at the beginning about what procedures are covered and not.
+Most complaints we’ve seen on our site regard the lack of information at the beginning about what procedures are shared and not.

 3.1 stars | Moderate pricing

 Altrua has three membership types; Gold, Silver, and Bronze.
-Altrua works with an MRA – Member Responsibility Amount – which is the amount to be paid out of pocket.
-There are two MRAs to pay: the first is the amount to pay before the membership shares in eligible needs and the second is the percentage the members are responsible for after the first MRA and before the membership shares in eligible needs.
+Altrua works with a Member Responsibility Amount (MRA), which is the amount to be paid out of pocket.
+There are two MRAs to pay: the first is the amount to pay before the membership shares in eligible needs and the second is the percentage the members are responsible for after the first MRA and while the membership shares in eligible needs.

-Signing up to Altrua is quite simple and can be done online.
+Signing up with Altrua is quite simple and can be done online.